strawberryjellyfish/jellyfish-counter/readme.txt

 This plugin adds a widget to your WordPress web site that displays a static or animated odometer style counter that can display a set value or can animate between a starting and ending value.
+The counter can now have a continuous and non resetting operation where it increments over time in the background until the goal is reached.

 A great visual effect for travel blogs or any website that wants to display a running total of anything.